-Kuwait airport new passenger terminal project background
+Kuwait International Airport new passenger terminal project background

 The Kuwait Government announced an investment plan for the airport expansion and modernisation to meet the anticipated growth.
-The project includes the development of a new passenger terminal, a third runway, and expansion and renovation of the two existing runways and other facilities.
+The project includes the development of a new passenger terminal, a third runway, and the expansion and renovation of the two existing runways and other facilities.

 Design details of the new terminal

-The new terminal’s design is inspired by local art and architecture, while the construction materials will be responsive to the climate, as the airport is located in one of the hottest climate zones on the Earth.
+The new terminal’s design is inspired by local art and architecture while the construction materials will be responsive to the climate, as the airport is located in one of the hottest climate zones on the Earth.

 The trefoil plan of the terminal features three symmetrical wings of departure gates.
-The facades span 1.2km and extend from a dramatic 25m-high central space.
+The facades will span 1.2km and extend from a dramatic 25m-high central space.

-The interiors of the terminal are designed for simplicity and ease-of-use with a few level changes.
+The interiors of the terminal are designed for simplicity and ease-of-use, with a few level changes.

-New terminal features and facilities
+Kuwait International Airport new terminal features and facilities

-The new terminal will have four levels above the ground and one underground.
+The new terminal will have four levels above ground and one underground.
 It will feature 120 check-in desks and 13MAP baggage handling system that will handle 2,930 bags an hour.
 The baggage conveyors will stretch approximately 6km and there will be high-speed baggage sorters for approximately 1.5km.
-The integrated baggage system incorporates screening, dynamic storage and sorting capabilities.
+The integrated baggage system incorporates screening, dynamic storage, and sorting capabilities.

 A new landside access will be created for the terminal from the south as a new road connects from the King Faisal Motorway 51 and the 7th Ring Road.
 Plans are in place to develop a new metro line connecting the airport to Kuwait City centre.